Excel -- Scenarios -- Programming

 Create a New Scenario

 The sample workbook has Scenarios for the Finance and the Marketing budgets.
-In this example, a Scenario for the Sales department will be added.
+In this macro, a Scenario for a new department will be added.

 Disable Data Validation error alert